ruimo/muses72323/README.md

 ## Overview

-The MUSES72323 is a high-quality 2-channel electronic volume controller IC manufactured by New Japan Radio Co., Ltd. This crate provides type-safe, zero-cost abstractions for controlling the MUSES72323 via its serial interface.
+The MUSES72323 is a high-quality 2-channel electronic volume controller IC manufactured by Nisshinbo Micro Devices Inc. This crate provides type-safe, zero-cost abstractions for controlling the MUSES72323 via its serial interface.

 ### Key Features